linien-org/linien/README.md

 ```

 If this doesn\'t work, your local bin directory (e.g. \~/.local/bin) is
 probably missing in your PATH.
-Alternatively you can open linien using
+In this case you can open Linien with
 python:

 ```python
 from linien.client.client import run_application
 run_application()
 ```

-Then, you can enter your RedPitaya\'s credentials and connect.
-If you
-agree, linien\'s server component is automatically installed.

 Physical setup
 --------------